maeklong/maeklong.github.io/Juniper/JNCIA-DevOps.md

 + **Feedback : DevOps is a combination of technologies, design concepts, mentalities, and ideals that enable high performing IT teams to move fast while maintaining stability.
 DevOps creates a tight loop of product release and feedback.
 With DevOps, changes in functionality happen frequently and are moved to production fast.**
 + to reduce deployment anxiety
 + to quickly integrate software updates
++
++ the foundation for DevOps success -> 'culture'

 ### DevOps Environments
 + The development and operations environments are different